-The school has high expectations for pupils' attendance and punctuality and ensures that these expectations are communicated regularly to parents and pupils.

-Pupils will be expected to attend school punctually every day they are required to be at school, for the full day.

-The school day starts at 8.45am, and pupils will be expected to be on the school site by 8.40am, when the doors open.
-Pupils will have a morning break at 10:15am, which will last until 10.30am, and a lunch break at 12pm (12.15pm for KS2 pupils), which will last until 1pm - pupils will be expected to have returned from each break and be ready to recommence learning at the stated times.

-Registers will be taken as follows throughout the school day:

-• The morning register will be marked by 9:00am.
+- 4.1.
+The Trust and its schools have high expectations for pupils' attendance and punctuality and ensure that these expectations are communicated regularly to parents and pupils. - 4.2.
+Pupils will be expected to attend school punctually every day they are required to be at school, for the full day. - 4.3.
+The school day starts at 8.45am and pupils will be expected to be on the school site by 8.40am when the doors open.
+Pupils will have a morning break at 10.15am which will last until 10.30am and a lunch break at 12pm (12.15pm for KS2) which will last until 1pm pupils will be expected to have returned from each break and be ready to recommence learning at the stated times. - 4.4.
+Registers will be taken as follows through the school day: - The morning register will be marked by 9am.
 Pupils will receive a late mark if they are not in their classroom by this time.
-Pupils attending after this time will receive a mark to show that they were on site, but this will count as a late mark.

-- The morning register will close at 9:15am.
-Pupils will receive a mark of absence if they do not attend school before this time. - The afternoon register will be marked by 1:15pm.
-Pupils will receive a late mark if they are not in their classroom by this time. - The afternoon register will close at 1:30pm.
+Pupils attending after this time will receive a mark to show that they were on site, but this will count as a late mark. - The morning register will close at 915am.
+Pupils will receive a mark of absence if they do not attend school before this time. - The afternoon register will be marked by 1.15pm. - The afternoon register will close at 1.15pm.
 Pupils will receive a mark of absence if they are not present.

-5. Absence procedures
+5. Absence Procedures